mohsinhassan618/LMS-for-Advanced-Software-Engineering/readme.md

 Unit tests.
 Class.

-- Implemented

--  Build Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could be also disconnected from the project just to learn a build tool!)
+####  Build Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could be also disconnected from the project just to learn a build tool!)

 For this project I am using Laravel builtin Artisan [Click Here](https://laravel.com/docs/8.x/artisan#introduction) and Node with webpack for Build.
 Maven can be integrated with Node but it does not serve any purpose here accept passing the commands to Node also I have tried it but it is generating errors while running jobs on Github Actions.